h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 - K-LIME and LIME-SUP
 - Random Forest Feature Importance
-- Random Forest Partial Dependence and Individual Conditional
+- Random Forest Partial Dependence and Individual Conditional Expectation
-- Expectation
 - Random Forest LOCO
 - Decision Tree
-- NLP Surrogate
+- NLP Surrogate (it will not be cover in this tutorial, but you can learn more about it [here](https://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/interpret-understanding.html#nlp-surrogate-models))

 ### K-LIME and LIME-SUP